KubbyDev/hen-translator/README.md

 - when it detects one, play a random wav file from the SD card
 - monitor the battery voltage and alert with the led or the speaker when power is too low

-Currently I have tested all the parts independently and everything works except the sound levels are too low with wav files (not with raw tones) and the gain of the microphone is a bit low (but usable).

 ##### Speaker control

 To play wav files I use the TMRpcm library.
-It works but this library is very complicated and I have some sound level problems.
-I might have to write my own player.
+It's easy to use because my use case is standard.

 ##### SD card reading